elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-main-interactions-involved-in-the-carbon-exchange-process-within-the-carbon-cycle.md

 score: -1.0
 related_article1:
     id: 170391
+    title: >-
-    title: What is the role of chlorophyll in light absorption during photosynthesis?
+        What is the role of chlorophyll in light absorption during photosynthesis?
     subject: Biology
     url: /learn/biology/questions/what-is-the-role-of-chlorophyll-in-light-absorption-during-photosynthesis
 related_article2:
+    id: 170381
+    title: >-
+        How do oceans function as carbon sinks, and what role do phytoplankton play in this process?
+    subject: Biology
+    url: /learn/biology/questions/how-do-oceans-function-as-carbon-sinks-and-what-role-do-phytoplankton-play-in-this-process
+related_article3:
     id: 170386
+    title: >-
-    title: What is marine snow, and how does it contribute to carbon transfer in marine environments?
+        What is marine snow, and how does it contribute to carbon transfer in marine environments?
     subject: Biology
     url: /learn/biology/questions/what-is-marine-snow-and-how-does-it-contribute-to-carbon-transfer-in-marine-environments
-related_article3:
-    id: 170393
-    title: How does nitrogen interact with the carbon cycle, and what is its role in ecosystems?
-    subject: Biology
-    url: /learn/biology/questions/how-does-nitrogen-interact-with-the-carbon-cycle-and-what-is-its-role-in-ecosystems
 related_article4:
-    id: 170379
+    id: 170382
-    title: What role does chlorophyll play in the conversion of light energy during photosynthesis?
+    title: >-
+        What is the significance of decomposition in the carbon source process, particularly in relation to fossil fuels?
     subject: Biology
-    url: /learn/biology/questions/what-role-does-chlorophyll-play-in-the-conversion-of-light-energy-during-photosynthesis
+    url: /learn/biology/questions/what-is-the-significance-of-decomposition-in-the-carbon-source-process-particularly-in-relation-to-fossil-fuels
 related_article5:
-    id: 170391
+    id: 170378
-    title: What is the role of chlorophyll in light absorption during photosynthesis?
+    title: >-
+        How does carbon dioxide contribute to the process of photosynthesis?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-chlorophyll-in-light-absorption-during-photosynthesis
+    url: /learn/biology/questions/how-does-carbon-dioxide-contribute-to-the-process-of-photosynthesis
 ---

 &nbsp;